oracle/rwloadsim/docs/INSTALL.md

  * PATH must include the bin directory of your download/clone/installation of rwloadsim and must include the directory with sqlplus and other executables (either $ORACLE_HOME/bin or your instant client directory).
  * ORACLE_HOME must be set if you are using a full client.
  * LD_LIBRARY_PATH must include the directory of your client install that contains libclntsh.so.
+ * Note that even if you are using an rpm based install of Instant Client, you still need to set LD_LIBRARY_PATH.
+The location would be something like /usr/lib/oracle/21/client64/lib.

 You can simply execute
 ```